kirillshevch/kirillshevch/README.md

 # Who I Am 👨‍💻

-Hi, I am Kirill — a Software Engineer focused on Back-end Development mostly using Ruby and Go.
+Hi, I am Kirill — a Software Engineer focused on Back-end Development mostly with Ruby and Go.
 Interested in Microservices, Distributed Systems and Cloud Services.

 ## Get in touch